ngozinwogwugwu/nwodb/README.md

 - handle correct and incorrect insert commands
 - catches and handles cases where the table is full

+## Part 5 - Persistence
+We need a way to make things persist.
+Also we need to figure out this pager stuff

+### Pagers
+**pages** are just blocks of data.
+In our case, we're using four kilobytes, but it can be whatever size you want.
+We're going to use a **pager** to load, store, and save all of our table data
+- the user doesn't really see the pager work, it's where we store the data and it doubles as a cache

+### table
+The table is what we use to look up the data based on row.
+We give it the row number, and it grabs that row information from its pager

+### reading/writing to/from disk

+### serialization
+I switched from `pickle` to `struct.pack` here. [the struct library](https://docs.python.org/3/library/struct.html) is good for storing things
+- to serialize, the biggest trick is to find the right format. `struct.pack` returns a byte object, and we can combine all the outputs into a byte array
+- to deserialize, there's a gotchya: if there's any garbage data, python will complain.
+That's why I include the function `get_first_non_ascii_byte()`, so that we can limit our deserialization for the *name* and *email*

 # Tools

 ### Looking at byte code